Channeas/codepipeline-fullstack/README.md

 The stages do the following:

-1. **Source** - retrieves the source code using the CodeStar connection specified as the _CodeStarConnection_ parameter
+1. **Source** - retrieves the source code using the [CodeStar Connection](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) specified as the _CodeStarConnection_ parameter
-2. **Build-and-zip** - uses 2 CodeBuild builders to build the frontend and zip backend files
+2. **Build-and-zip** - uses 2 [CodeBuild](https://aws.amazon.com/codebuild/) builders to build the frontend and zip backend files
-3. **Deploy-to-S3** - deploys the files from the builders to S3.
-The frontend goes to a bucket used by the CloudFront distribution, while the backend goes to another bucket for temporary storage
+3. **Deploy-to-S3** - deploys the files from the builders to [S3](https://aws.amazon.com/s3/).
+The frontend goes to a bucket used by the [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) distribution, while the backend goes to another bucket for temporary storage
-4. **Create-backend-changeset** - creates a CloudFormation changeset identifying what has changed since the backend template was last deployed
+4. **Create-backend-changeset** - creates a [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) changeset identifying what has changed since the backend template was last deployed
-5. **Approve-backend-changeset** - manual approval action of the backend changes, with a notification sent to the SNS topic specified as the _ApprovalSNSTopicARN_ parameter
+5. **Approve-backend-changeset** - [manual approval action](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals.html) of the backend changes, with a notification sent to the SNS topic specified as the _ApprovalSNSTopicARN_ parameter
 6. **Execute-backend-changeset** - assuming the backend changes were approved, this stage builds the new backend resources and modifies existing ones

-It is worth noting that unlike Lambda functions specified in a regular CloudFormation template, the ones specified in the backend template will automatically update each time the pipeline runs.
-This is achieved by storing the backend builds in new folders, leading to updated S3 keys for the Lambdas
+It is worth noting that unlike [Lambda](https://docs.aws.amazon.com/lambda/index.html) functions specified in a regular [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template, the ones specified in the backend template will automatically update each time the pipeline runs.
+This is achieved by storing the backend builds in new folders, leading to updated [S3](https://aws.amazon.com/s3/) keys for the [Lambdas](https://docs.aws.amazon.com/lambda/index.html)

+## Required IAM permissions

 ## Template parameters